Experts Available for Interviews

 Dr. Stone completed medical school at Johns Hopkins University Medical Center, in Baltimore, MD, and his internship and residency at the New York Hospital-Cornell Medical Center in New York City.
 He completed his general cardiology fellowship at Cedars-Sinai Medical Center in Los Angeles, CA, under Dr. Jeremy Swan, and subsequently a dedicated fellowship in advanced coronary angioplasty with Dr. Geoffrey O. Hartzler in Kansas City, MO.

 Ori Ben-Yehuda, MD, is Executive Director of the CRF Clinical Trials Center (CTC).
 As Executive Director, Dr. Ben-Yehuda is responsible for all CTC activities, including trial design, data management, biostatistical analyses, event adjudication, and safety reporting.
-In addition, he oversees CTC’s CRFiCOR, one of the world’s leading imaging core laboratories.
+In addition, he oversees the CTC’s imaging core laboratories.

 Dr. Ben-Yehuda was previously Vice President, Cardiovascular Clinical Research at Gilead Sciences.
 Prior to that, he was Professor of Clinical Medicine at the University of California, San Diego (UCSD) and the Director of the Coronary Care Unit at UCSD Medical Center.
 He also served as the Deputy Editor of the Journal of the American College of Cardiology from 2002 through 2010.